THANK YOU, ALICE

 I could list all of the things I will miss about Alice; all of the things I regret I will never get to experience with Alice; all of the things I regret doing, or not doing, while she was with us.
 But this list would never end, because Alice displayed the sort of joie de vivre that will make it impossible for me to ever do anything again in my life without imagining what Alice would do/say/think.
 She will indeed always be with me, but I’d be lying if I said that was a comfort.
 I want her ACTUALLY with me.
 I’m selfish.
 Sorry again, Alice.

-Alice brought us great joy in her 2 years and 10.5 days on this planet.
+Alice brought us great joy in her two years and 10.5 days on this planet.
 Years that were otherwise pretty damn challenging.
 She was pure sweetness, kindness, contentment and joy, wrapped in a pretty little package.
 I will miss her every single minute of my life, and I will spend the rest of my life attempting to live up to the woman Alice thought I was.
 I will spend the rest of my life trying to be as pure as Alice was.
 I will spend the rest of my life honoring her memory and creating her legacy.
 Because Alice was truly a gift, and she has taught me that the best gifts live on forever, in ways you never expect.
 I look forward to finding all of the gifts she has in store for her family; I know there will be many.
 I love you always, my sweet girl.

 Mostly, thank you, Alice, for allowing me the honor of being your mother, forever.